Join us for the seventh edition of the Marquette Trail 50 Ultramarathon Race Weekend in Michigan's Upper Peninsula!

 Not ready for a solo ultra?
 Then consider forming a team and run the 50K ultramarathon relay

-on Friday afternoon, which follows the same course as the solo event held the next day.
+on Friday, which follows the same course as the solo event held the next day.

 We will also be hosting trail races for kids on Friday evening at Marquette Tourist Park.
 Check out the Kids page